harshad91/sdnCongestionAware/README.md

 Because of the randomized behaviour of this algorithm, there are some cases in which colliding paths are chosen.
 This can result in congestion further leading to lower data transfer times than expected.

-Here, we propose a greedy algorithm (henceforth called Least Congested Path- LCP) which strives to max-utilize the available bandwidth in a network by exploiting the multi-path capability of FatTree topology.
-Through the paper, we will put forth the algorithm and prove how it benefits over ECMP.
+Here, we propose a greedy algorithm (called Least Congested Path- LCP) which strives to max-utilize the available bandwidth in a network by exploiting the multi-path capability of FatTree topology.

-Topology setup is done using mininet[1], SDN controller is POX[2] and measurements are performed using IPERF[3] traffic generator.
+Topology setup is done using mininet, SDN controller is POX and measurements are performed using IPERF traffic generator.